What Makes Pennsylvania the Best Place to Retire In

 - Amish village: Lancaster County is home to one of the largest Amish communities in the country.
 In addition to seeing Amish men driving their horse-drawn wagons down the streets, you can also learn about the Amish way of life at The Amish Village.
 The city of Lancaster was also ranked as the second best city in the country to retire by S. News and World Report.
 While you’re there, enjoy groceries and fresh produce from local farmers’ markets.

 - Beautiful mountains: The Poconos in Northeastern PA is a traditional resort region that draws visitors from all over.
-The area combines opportunities for hiking, camping and outdoor adventures with resort hotels and attractions for the whole family.
+The area combines the best hiking trails with opportunities for camping, fishing and outdoor adventures with resort hotels and attractions for the whole family.
 The Poconos also features several amusement parks, ski resorts and romantic retreats.

 - Amusement parks: Another well-known amusement park is Hersheypark.
 The whole town of Hershey was built around the chocolate industry and still smells like chocolate.
 The street lights are shaped like Hershey Kisses, and the city plays host to visitors year-round.
 The amusement park itself offers a historical look at the iconic chocolate company, along with rides and food.

 - Lifelong learning: Pennsylvania has an abundance of colleges and universities that offer a wide array of learning and cultural opportunities for older adults.

 Pennsylvania has a wide variety of attractions, cultural opportunities and amusements.
-Whether you enjoy outdoor sporting activities or educational tours, there is always plenty to do in PA.
+Whether you enjoy outdoor sporting activities or educational tours, there is always plenty to do when you retire in PA.

-Retiring in Pennsylvania offers many advantages, from taxes to attractions.
-The economic climate in PA for seniors is conducive to a comfortable retirement where you can enjoy rightsizing your life and making the most of the money you’ve saved.
-The geography in PA includes mountains, rivers and great opportunities to enjoy your retirement by doing what you love.
+Retiring in Pennsylvania offers many advantages, from tax benefits to attractions.
+The economic climate in PA for retirees is conducive to a comfortable retirement living where you can enjoy rightsizing your life and making the most of the money you’ve saved.
+The geography in PA includes mountains, rivers and great opportunities to enjoy your retirement by doing what you love especially in the fall foliage!
 Pennsylvania is also one of the oldest states and is full of historic sites and architecture.